-&lt;sup>7 It is preferable to seek prior contact concerning a major occurrence so that ACM and the company can jointly determine what is involved and which data ACM requires in order to assess it.

-8 If applicable, the effects will be calculated pro rata for part of the year.
+6 It is preferable to seek prior contact concerning a major occurrence so that ACM and the company can jointly determine what is involved and which data ACM requires in order to assess it.
+7 If applicable, the effects will be calculated pro rata for part of the year.